-A storage component is displayed as UNVERIFIED if HCP for cloud scale cannot reach the storage component with the supplied parameters.
+A storage component is displayed as UNVERIFIED if HCP for cloud scale cannot reach the storage component with the supplied parameters or if the storage component is misconfigured.

-You can activate a storage container that is in the state INACTIVE.
+Note: You can only activate a storage container that is in the state INACTIVE.